yeze322/botframework-sdk/specs/testing/skills/SkillsFunctionalTesting.md

 The variables section lists the set of [variables](#variables) that apply to the test case and  need to be configured for each case in the matrix.

-Wherever is relevant, we also include a list of alternate flows that describe small variations in the test case (e.g.: state of the consumer, state of the skill, error condition, special considerations, etc.).
+Wherever is relevant, we also include a list of variations that describe small variations in the test case (e.g.: state of the consumer, state of the skill, error condition, special considerations, etc.).

-Given these elements, the number of test cases for each scenario can be calculated by multiplying the number of permutations in the matrix by the number of values for each variable and then multiplied by the number of alternate flows.
+Given these elements, the number of test cases for each scenario can be calculated by multiplying the number of permutations in the matrix by the number of values for each variable and then multiplied by the number of variations.

 ### 1. Single turn interaction with a skill